uber-archive/vis-academy/src/docs/testing-a-geospatial-app/3-testing-ui.md

 * enzyme is the main module which will let us test our components in the DOM.
 * enzyme-adapter-react-15: enzyme needs to be configured to work in a certain environment, through "adapters".
 * jsdom is the javascript "headless browser" that will be used to simulate the DOM.
+* jsdom-global will inject the parts of the DOM API you need for testing in your node.js environment.
 * sinon is a module we will use to build spy functions.

 We're not done yet!